This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Originally, in France, Polish hens were known to be good egg producers.
 But, since they have such a unique appearance, that became the more desired feature.

-Since then, many breeders, 4-H members, students, and backyard hobbyists, have raised these chickens specifically for the show ring.
-That is where terms like “APA recognized” come from.
+Since then, many breeders, 4-H members, students, and backyard hobbyists, have raised these chickens specifically for the show ring (much like Phoenix chickens are).
+That is where terms like "APA recognized" come from.
 These are the chickens that qualify for chicken shows.

 Initially, Polish chickens in France were known to be prolific egg producers.
 But, since they are show chickens primarily, that trait has been bred out.